 1. Don’t Waste Water

 Remember being told not to let the water run while brushing your teeth?
 Turns out, there’s value in that advice.
 Being more mindful of your water usage and cutting back on how much you use during the day can add up overtime.
 Simple, small steps taken by all of us will reduce the energy needed to treat and heat water — and the wastewater that ends up in the ocean.
 There’s lots you can add to your daily life, like only running full loads of laundry, taking shorter showers and skipping the pre-rinse when you load the dishwasher.
+As a bonus, all these small changes will cut energy costs and save you money on your utility bills.

 2. Cut Down on Chemicals